charlesrosenbauer/Microarchitecture-and-You/text/CPU/branchprediction.md

 Also, if the CPU is not properly designed, some speculated instructions may create side effects with unintended consequences.
 For example, the *Meltdown* and *Spectre* hardware exploits take advantage of such unintended side effects.

 ---

+**2-Bit Saturating Counter**

+One simple type of branch predictor is a 2-Bit Saturating Counter.

+Many branches are fairly predictable; if they go one way once, they're likely to go that way again.
+Such is the way with the branch at the end of a loop that conditionally jumps back to its beginning.
+A 2-Bit Saturating Counter does exactly what it sounds; it counts with 2-bit saturating arithmetic.

+For reference, saturating arithmetic is a form of computer arithmetic where if the number gets too big it simply stays at the maximum value, and if it gets too small, it stays at the minimum value.
+This keeps the number line from wrapping around like a clock like is typical in computer arithmetic.
+A 2-bit binary number can only store a range of numbers from 0 to 3 (-2 to 1 if signed).

+In this form of branch prediction, each branch is mapped to an entry in a small hash table.
+Each entry of the table stores one of these 2-bit counters, representing a number from 0 to 3.
+If the number is 0 or 1, the predictor predicts one path through the code.
+If it is 2 or 3, it predicts the other path.
+If the code actually takes the first path, the number is decremented regardless of the prediction.
+If the code takes the second path the counter is incremented, once again regardless of the prediction.

+This technique is quite good at handling simple, predictable branches.
+If the branch reliably goes in one specific direction, this predictor will handle it nicely.
+The branch may even take the opposite path on a rare occasion (after all, if it never does, what's the point of the branch anyway?), but the counter has some tolerance built in to handle this.
+If the branch switches behavior, the counter can always adapt after only two examples.

+The disadvantage of this type of predictor is that there are many branches that are slightly less predictable, or have patterns where they may frequently alternate between directions.
+In neither case does this predictor perform well.
+Regardless, it is a rather simple predictor that works reasonably well in low-end hardware.

+---